 "I have something for you," he said, then leaned over, kissed me, and slipped the cigar band on my finger...

 The second ring the Cowman gave me, when we married, was a simple band of gold.
 I was happy with that simple ring, having never been much of a jewelry wearer.
 Many months into married life I mentioned to him how terribly impressed I was that he had my ring inscribed on the inside.
 With a bit of a puzzled look and a raised eyebrow he said, "What?"
 And that's how I found out there was a brand of wedding rings marketed by the name True Love.
 I couldn't help laughing, the look on his face said "I'm going to hear about this til the end of time."
 Nope, I never mentioned it again.
 He had been straight up honest about it.

-The third ring the Cowman gave me came via his maternal grandmother It was a large diamond inset into a platinum band.
+The third ring the Cowman gave me came via his maternal grandmother.
+It was a large diamond inset into a platinum band.
 The Cowman took it to a local jewelry designer and was informed that it was an old fashioned cut, and needed to be set up on prongs so that it could catch the light.
-The diamond was beautiful, and ever aware that this was a family heirloom, I hesitated to wear it much.
+The diamond in it's new setting was beautiful.
+Ever aware that this was a family heirloom, I hesitated to wear it much.
 The Cowman said not to worry, wear it, that gran would be disappointed if I didn't!
 Even so, I tried never to wear it when we were doing something rough & tumble.

 There was no doubt in my mind, that I did not want to have to tell the Cowman's pistol pack'n grandmother that I had lost The diamond.
 So I kept my eyes on the place I thought it had sunk into the muck, walked around the chute, stuck my hand in and with a bit of feeling around, found it!

 After the Cowman died I gave The diamond to Marymine, it's where it should be.